jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 Witnesses and counsel appearing before the Environment Court have the same privileges and immunities as they have when they appear in the same capacity in proceedings in the District Court.

 ### 288A Information regarding reserved judgments
-The Principal Environment Judge must, in consultation with the Chief Justice,— (a) publish information about the process by which parties to proceedings before the court may obtain information about the status of any reserved judgment in those proceedings; and
+The Chief Environment Court Judge must, in consultation with the Chief Justice,— (a) publish information about the process by which parties to proceedings before the court may obtain information about the status of any reserved judgment in those proceedings; and
   (b) periodically publish information about the number of judgments of the court that he or she considers are outstanding beyond a reasonable time for delivery; and
   (c) publish information about reserved judgments that he or she considers is useful.

 ### 288B Recusal guidelines
-The Principal Environment Judge must, in consultation with the Chief Justice, develop and publish guidelines to assist Judges to decide if they should recuse themselves from a proceeding.
+The Chief Environment Court Judge must, in consultation with the Chief Justice, develop and publish guidelines to assist Judges to decide if they should recuse themselves from a proceeding.

 ### 288C Judge may make order restricting commencement or continuation of proceeding
 (1) A Judge may make an order restricting a person from commencing or continuing civil proceedings in the Environment Court.